frctl/fractal-docs/docs/guide/components/README.md

 In order for Fractal to recognise your components, they must:

-1. Live within the component directory that you specified in your ~@TODOLINK @project-settings', 'project settings') }}.
+1. Live within the component directory that you specified in your [project settings](../project-settings.html).
 2. Have a 'view' file, containing the markup required to render your component.
-This should have a file extension that matches the one specified in your ~@TODOLINK @project-settings', 'project settings') }} (if not specified, the default is `.hbs`).
+This should have a file extension that matches the one specified in your [project settings](../project-settings.html) (if not specified, the default is `.hbs`).

 Optionally, components can also: